-S&P Global Market Intelligence's bankruptcy analysis includes public companies or private companies with public debt.
-Public companies included in the list of companies with public debt must have at least $2 million in either assets or liabilities at the time of the bankruptcy filing.
-In comparison, private companies must include at least $10 million.
+S&P Global Market Intelligence's analysis is limited to public companies or private companies with public debt where either assets or liabilities at the time of the bankruptcy filing are at least $2 million.
+Private companies without public debt must report at least $10 million in either assets or liabilities at the time of filing.

 Companies that have gone bankrupt recently include Men's Wearhouse owner Tailored Brands Inc., which filed a Chapter 11 petition Aug.
 2; Prysm Inc., which develops large display screens; oil driller Fieldwood Energy Inc.; and Summit Gas Resources Inc., which acquires, explores and develops domestic onshore natural gas reserves.